Convergence of the volume preserving fractional mean curvature flow for convex sets: Notation and preliminary results

 \begin{proof} The assumptions on $E$ imply that there is $r_0>0$ such that for every $x \in \pa E$ we may write the boundary locally as a graph of a bounded convex function, i.e., $\pa E \cap B_{r_0}(x)$ is contained on graph of a convex function which is uniformly bounded.
 Our goal is to prove

 The estimate \eqref{eq:curvature1} will then imply the claim by the following argument.
-Indeed, let us fix a point $x_0 \in \pa E$ and we may assume that $x_0 = 0$ and $\nu_E(x_0) = -e_{n+1}$.
+Indeed, let us fix a point $x_0 \in \pa E$ and without loss of generality we may assume $x_0 = 0$ and $\nu_E(x_0) = -e_{n+1}$.
 As we mentioned above, we may write

 for a bounded convex function $u : B_{r_0}\subset \R^{n} \to \R$.
 Let us choose $x',y' \in B_{r_0/2} \subset \R^n$.
 Note that since $u$ is convex and bounded in $B_{r_0}$, it is uniformly Lipschitz continuous in $B_{r_0/2}$.
 Then \eqref{eq:curvature1} implies